beehive-lab/mambo/docs/tutorials/start-guide/exercise2/README.md

 This exercise will go through how a program like our `simple_program` is executed using MAMBO, step-by-step.
 It's not _necessary_ content for the rest of the tutorial, but it'll certainly help you fully grasp MAMBO if you want to contribute the project.

-This exercise will obfuscate for the sake of simplicity much of how MAMBO works, most notably with optimisations regarding branches.
+This exercise will obfuscate for the sake of simplicity much of how MAMBO works, most notably branch optimisations.

-Feel free to come back to this exercise later and go straight to [Exercise 2](../exercise2/README.md) if you want to get to the programming, this exercise is just reading material.
+Feel free to come back to this exercise later and go straight to [Exercise 3 (TODO)](../README.md) if you want to get to the programming, this exercise is just reading material.
 If not, let's continue.

 ---